flenniken/statictea/testfiles/slice.stf.md

 is optional.
 When not specified, the slice returns the characters from the start to the end of the string.

-The start index is by unicode characters not bytes.
+The start index and length are by unicode characters not bytes.

 ~~~
 slice(str: string, start: int, optional length: int) string